Betahackers/quito-frontend/README.md

     http-server .

-The you can test it out on http://localhost:8080/app.html
+Then you can test it out on http://localhost:8080/app.html

 # Deploy to heraku